 As far as unit testing goes, this course is for beginners who are just now learning about the topic.
 However, you will want to already have a working knowledge of C# programming before taking this course.

-Course Overview Hi everyone.
-My name is Paul Sheriff, and welcome to my course, Basics of Unit Testing for C# Developers.
-I am a Business Solutions Analyst for Fairway Technologies, a premiere provider of expert technology consulting and software development services.
+Course Overview Hello, my name is Paul Sheriff, and welcome to my course, Implementing C# Unit Testing using Visual Studio 2019 and .NET 5.
+I am a business IT consultant at PDS Consulting with over 34 years of experience creating enterprise applications.
 Every developer needs to test their code or have it tested by someone.
-Most developers are not great at testing their own code, and this is where unit testing can help.
+Most developers are not great at testing their own code, and this is where unit testing can really help.
 Learning to create unit tests will improve your code quality, make your end users happier, and will actually make you a better programmer.
-In this course, you are going to learn to create unit tests from scratch throughout eight modules.
-These modules are Why You Need Unit Testing, Your First Unit Tests, Avoid Hard-Coding, Initialization and Cleanup, Attributes Help You Organize Your Unit Tests, Assert Classes Save a Lot of Time, Consolidate Tests by Making Them Data Driven, Automating Unit Tests with VSTest.
-Console.
+Some of the major topics you will learn in this course are why you need unit testing; your first unit tests; avoid hard coding, initialization and cleanup; attributes to help you organize your tests, assert classes save a lot of time; consolidate tests by making them data driven; and automating unit tests with a command‑line utility.
 By the end of this course, you will have the required skills needed to go on and learn more advanced topics in unit testing with some of the other great courses in the Pluralsight library.
-I would suggest after this course, you go on to the Advanced Unit Testing course.
-I hope you'll join me on your mission to becoming a great programmer by employing unit tests as a part of you our development cycle.
+Before beginning this course, you should be familiar with C# and Visual Studio.
+I hope you'll join me on your mission to becoming a great programmer by employing unit tests as a part of your development cycle in my course, Implementing C# Unit Testing with Visual Studio 2019 and .NET 5, at pluralsight.com.